Blobbey2000/high-score-settings/README.md

 # high-score-settings
-Allows for easy changes of the high score in MakeCode.
+Allows for easy changes and manipulation of the high score in MakeCode.
 You can both reset and change the high score.
-It only works with the settings extension unfortunately.
+Works without the block settings extension now!
+I'll add the new code in soon!